virtuozzo/cloudscripting-docs/docs/quick-start.md

 <br>
 <h2> What’s next?</h2>

-- <a href="creating-manifest/basic-configs/" target="_blank">Basic Configs</a> - learn the minimum basis of any JSP manifest and find out about the differences between *Install* and *Update* package types
+- [Basic Configs](/creating-manifest/basic-configs/) - learn the minimum basis of any JSP manifest and find out about the differences between *Install* and *Update* package types

-- <a href="creating-manifest/actions/" target="_blank">Actions</a> - define the required configurations and application behavior with a set of prescribed procedures
+- [Actions](/creating-manifest/actions/) - define the required configurations and application behavior with a set of prescribed procedures

-- <a href="creating-manifest/custom-scripts/" target="_blank">Custom Scripts</a> - integrate your own scripts, written in either *Java*, *Javascript* or *PHP*, to subsequently execute them within containers
+- [Custom Scripts](/creating-manifest/custom-scripts/) - integrate your own scripts, written in either *Java*, *Javascript* or *PHP*, to subsequently execute them within containers

-- <a href="creating-manifest/events/" target="_blank">Events</a> - automate application workflow by binding actions to particular application lifecycle events
+- [Events](/creating-manifest/events/) - automate application workflow by binding actions to particular application lifecycle events

-- <a href="creating-manifest/visual-settings/" target="_blank">Visual Settings</a> - customize your package visual layout
+- [Visual Settings](/creating-manifest/visual-settings/) - customize your package visual layout

-- <a href="creating-manifest/placeholders/" target="_blank">Placeholders</a> - specify automatically substituted parameters for the required data to be fetched during installation
+- [Placeholders](/creating-manifest/placeholders/) - specify automatically substituted parameters for the required data to be fetched during installation

-- <a href="/troubleshooting/" target="_blank">Troubleshooting</a> - appeal to this guide if you face any issue while working with Cloud Scripting
+- [Troubleshooting](/troubleshooting/) - appeal to this guide if you face any issue while working with Cloud Scripting